sumelan/shirase/README.md

   └── NIXBOOT
 ```

-Btrfs root volume is wiped at each boot via
-[the script](https://guekka.github.io/nixos-server-1/), but /perisit and /cache
+Btrfs root volume is wiped at each boot via the script but /perisit and /cache
 are remained by
 [impermanence module](https://github.com/nix-community/impermanence).

-Plus, /persist volume of laptop (acer) is transferred to hdd connected to mini
+Plus, /persist volume of my laptop (acer) is transferred to hdd connected to my
-pc (sakura) over ssh using [btrbk](https://github.com/digint/btrbk).
+desktop (sakura) over ssh using [btrbk](https://github.com/digint/btrbk).

+### Modularization

+I use [home-manager](https://github.com/nix-community/home-manager) to manage my
+config.
+Each program file is contained the all configs related to that program,
+so i just exclude its file and all related setting excluded when i stop using
+it.

 ## Automatic Install Script